khanna-vijay/Container-tracing-Nodejs-application/Lab-1-Setting-up-Kubernetes-Cluster/README.md

-# Lab # 1 : Installing the Kubernetes CLuster
+# Lab # 1 : Installing the Kubernetes Cluster
 We will be using AWS EKS for this demo.
 Login with an Administrator equivalent user to AWS console.

 ### Deploy Cloud9 IDE: